LegoKeoni/expluceplayer/content/post/audio/in-good-company/in-good-company-episode-3.md

 ## Episode synopsis

 **(3/10)** Join me for a show with a different person every day.
-This time, it’s Sophie Bolwell-Davies
+This time, it’s Sophie Bolwell-Davies.

 **First aired**: 10am-11am, Tuesday 22nd June 2021